Laser Dance: World Premiere, FCAC-TV

 Film and Video Director, Linda Lewett

-Film and Video Producer, Fairfax Cable Access FCAC-TV, Dance Construction Company,
+Film and Video Producer, Fairfax Cable Access FCAC-TV, Dance Construction Company

 Cameras, Matthew Dibble, Linda Lewett, DeWayne Coats, Edgar Cheetham

-Editors, Jamille Wallick, Linda Lewett, Paul Caffrey, Maida Withers
+Editors, Linda Lewett, Paul Caffrey, Maida Withers

 Producer, Bill Warrell, District Curators Inc; Maida Withers Dance Construction Company